-The Région's policy of securing debt levels through new borrowings and active management, ensures strict compliance with the regulatory framework under the so-called "Gissler" charter signed between banking institutions and the elected body associations after the 2008 financial crisis.
-Its presentation enables verification of the complete absence of potentially toxic structured products, with systematic use of borrowings classified as level 1 in the risk scale defined in the charter.
+The Région's policy of securing debt levels through new borrowings and active management, ensures strict compliance with the regulatory framework under the so-called "Gissler" charter.
+This was signed after the 2008 financial crisis between banking institutions and the elected body associations.
+This standardised classification enables verification of the complete absence of potentially toxic structured products (linked to complex indices without hedging protection).
 The risk matrix classifies products by the associated risk on a scale (1 to 5) and by the risk associated with the product structure (A to E).
+In the case of Région Occitanie this absence of structured products is confirmed by the fact that all of its financings are level 1 in the risk scale defined in the charter.

-The regular falls in interest rates and the very slight increase in outstanding debt in 2019, helped to contain finance costs at 33.1 M€ in 2020, compared to 31.6 M€ in the previous year.
-Debt interest represented 1.6% of operating expenditure, a significantly lower level than the local public sector average (2.5% on average for régions).
+The low interest rates attached to the borrowings utilised in 2020 and 2021, combined with the gradual extinction of old contracts, has helped limit the increase in finance costs to 33.7 M€ in 2021, an increase of only 1.8%.
+Debt interest represents 1.7% of operating expenditure, a level well below the average for the local public sector (2.5% on average for regions).